brakcetin/depressionDetection/README.md

 **Conclusion**
 The comparative analysis confirms that the BERT-based fusion model significantly outperforms the baseline models.
 Its ability to incorporate linguistic, contextual, and additional psycholinguistic features makes it a superior choice for detecting depressive and suicidal ideation in social media posts.
 This highlights the importance of advanced architectures in tackling complex mental health-related text classification tasks.

+## 6. CONCLUSION

+This project aimed to create a robust text classification system capable of detecting depressive and suicidal ideation in social media posts.
+By leveraging state-of-the-art techniques in natural language processing (NLP) and machine learning, the project successfully demonstrated the effectiveness of a BERT-based fusion model in addressing this critical societal challenge.

+**Key Findings and Achievements**
+- **Model Performance:** The BERT-based fusion model achieved a high accuracy of 83.68% and a macro-averaged AUC-ROC of 94.79%, outperforming traditional baseline models such as Logistic Regression and Support Vector Machines (SVM).
+- **Class-Specific Insights:** The model showed notable performance in distinguishing between neutral, depressive, and suicidal posts, with precision and recall scores consistently higher than the baselines.
+This highlights the model's ability to identify subtle nuances in mental health-related language.
+- **Feature Integration:** The integration of transformer embeddings with psycholinguistic and sentiment features enhanced the model's ability to capture both contextual and emotional aspects of the text.
+- **Balanced Dataset:** The use of advanced resampling techniques ensured a balanced dataset, reducing bias and improving the model's generalizability across classes.

+**Societal Impact and Future Applications**
+- **Mental Health Support:** This project underscores the potential of machine learning to assist mental health professionals by providing early warnings for depressive or suicidal tendencies based on social media activity.
+This could lead to timely interventions and potentially save lives.
+- **Scalability:** The model can be scaled and adapted for other languages, demographics, or social media platforms, broadening its reach and impact.
+- **Integration in Support Systems:** Future implementations could integrate the model into helpline systems, mobile apps, or social media platforms to provide real-time monitoring and support for at-risk individuals.

+**Reflection on Success**

+The project successfully met its objectives of designing and implementing a reliable classification system for detecting mental health signals in text.
+Despite challenges such as data imbalance and training complexity, the final model demonstrated exceptional performance and practical applicability.
+This project not only contributes to the growing field of AI-driven mental health detection but also lays a strong foundation for future research and development in this area.

+**Future Directions**

+To further enhance the project's impact:
+1.	**Advanced Linguistic Features:** Incorporating features like sarcasm detection and emotion classification could improve the model's ability to handle complex text patterns.
+2.	**Real-Time Deployment:** Implementing the model in real-world settings with real-time feedback mechanisms could make it more actionable.
+3.	**Ethical Considerations:** Addressing ethical concerns around data privacy and model biases will be critical to building trust and ensuring responsible use of the technology.

+In conclusion, this project demonstrated the transformative potential of AI in tackling mental health challenges, providing a valuable tool for both researchers and practitioners.
+By bridging the gap between technology and mental health, it paves the way for impactful advancements in this critical domain.

+## 7. REFERENCES

+[1] Al-Mosaiwi, M., & Johnstone, T. (2018).
+In an absolute state: Elevated use of absolutist words is a marker specific to anxiety, depression, and suicidal ideation.
+Clinical Psychological Science, 6(4), 529-542.

+[2] Sawhney, R., Joshi, H., & Gandhi, U. (2020).
+A computational approach to detecting and analyzing suicidal tendencies on social media.
+Social Network Analysis and Mining, 10(1), 1-12.

+[3] World Health Organization.
+(2021).
+Suicide.
+Retrieved from https://www.who.int/news-room/fact-sheets/detail/suicide

+[4] Li, T. M. H., Chen, J., Law, F. O. C., Li, C., Chan, N. Y., Chan, J. W. Y., Chau, S. W. H., Liu, Y., Li, S. X., Zhang, J., Leung, K., & Wing, Y. (2023).
+Detection of suicidal ideation in clinical interviews for depression using natural language processing and machine learning: Cross-sectional study.
+JMIR Medical Informatics, 11, e50221. https://doi.org/10.2196/50221

+[5] Tadesse, M. M., Lin, H., Xu, B., & Yang, L. (2019).
+Detection of depression-related posts in Reddit social media forum.
+IEEE Access, 7, 44883–44893. https://doi.org/10.1109/access.2019.2909180

+[6] Benton, A., Mitchell, M., & Hovy, D. (2017).
+Multi-task learning for mental health using social media text.
+Proceedings of the 15th Conference of the EACL, 152–162. https://doi.org/10.48550/arXiv.1712.03538

+[7] Seah, J. H. K., & Shim, K. J. (2018).
+Data mining approach to the detection of suicide in social media: A case study of Singapore.
+2018 IEEE International Conference on Big Data (Big Data), Seattle, WA, December 10-13: Proceedings, 5442-5444. https://doi.org/10.1109/BigData.2018.8622528

+[8] Reddit Dataset (r/Depression and r/SuicideWatch).
+Retrieved from https://www.kaggle.com/datasets/xavrig/reddit-dataset-rdepression-and-rsuicidewatch

+[9] Depression Reddit Cleaned Dataset.
+Retrieved from https://www.kaggle.com/datasets/infamouscoder/depression-reddit-cleaned

+[10] Suicide and Depression Detection Dataset.
+Retrieved from https://huggingface.co/datasets/joshyii/suicide_depression_detection

+[11] Reddit Conversations Dataset.
+Retrieved from https://www.kaggle.com/datasets/jerryqu/reddit-conversations

+[12] Lukasgarbas. (n.d.). nlp-text-emotion/data/datasets/dailydialog.csv at master · lukasgarbas/nlp-text-emotion.
+GitHub.
+Retrieved from https://github.com/lukasgarbas/nlp-text-emotion/blob/master/data/datasets/dailydialog.csv

+[13] Devlin, J., Chang, M., Lee, K., & Toutanova, K. (2018).
+BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding. arXiv (Cornell University). https://doi.org/10.48550/arxiv.1810.04805

 # CONTACT
 - **Name:** Burak Çetin